BlenderCN/BlenderPython/GeneralPythonSnippets.md

 ##### Datetime

 I love this module.
-This examples finds all mondays in the given date range
+This example finds all Mondays in the given date range
 ```python
 from datetime import datetime, date, timedelta